vvaswani/bluemix-user-api/README.md

-# Identity and Access Management Example
+# User Authentication and Management Example

 This repository accompanies the IBM developerWorks article.
 It's built with PHP, Slim 3.x and Bootstrap.
 It delivers an example application that uses a hosted Passport service instance on Bluemix for user authentication and user account management.